 The pair, who met on the set of the 1940 musical Too Many Girls, instantly fell in love, but friends say even from the beginning, the leading lady always took a secondary role to Desi.

-“Lucy always wanted to please him,” actress Ruta Lee, a friend, tells Closer.
+“Lucy always wanted to please him,” actress Ruta Lee a friend, tells Closer.
 “If he wanted something, she would get it for him.
 If they were seated and he needed more room, she would slide over.
 I found it surprising because she was such a strong, independent lady, but when it came to Desi, she was very old-fashioned.”

-“Lucy first thought to do [I Love Lucy] with Desi because she knew it would keep him in one place,” explains Frank Gorey, Lucy’s former chauffeur of 30 years.
+And long absences while he was touring hurt their relationship — Lucy almost divorced him more than once over his infidelity.
+“Lucy first thought to do I Love Lucy with Desi because she knew it would keep him in one place,” explains Frank Gorey, Lucy’s former chauffeur of 30 years.

 Though they would continue to work together for many more years with their Desilu production company, Lucy and Desi pulled the plug on I Love Lucy when their marriage reached the breaking point.
 “I think they had come to the point where they were going to get divorced and there was just no turning back,” says Keith Thibodeaux, who was best friends with Desi Jr. and played Little Ricky on the show.